 Comfort

 How’s the tech?
 Mercedes remains a leader with its MBUX infotainment system.
-The voice-controlled virtual assistant is particularly helpful for adjusting controls or bringing up information without having to take your eyes off the road.
+The voice-controlled virtual assistant is particularly helpful for adjusting controls or accessing information without taking your eyes off the road.
 The Burmester audio system sounds great, and the integrated navigation system is useful for routing to nearby charging stations.

 You want charging ports?
-Well, the EQS has a total of eight USB ports, which feels a bit like overkill in a cabin that seats five at the most.
-Wireless CarPlay and Android Auto smartphone integration is standard and a nice convenience to have when it's working.
+Well, the EQS has eight USB ports, which feels a bit like overkill in a cabin that seats five at most.
+Wireless Apple CarPlay and Android Auto smartphone integration is standard and a nice convenience when it works.
 (We experienced some connection issues during our testing.)

-How’s the storage?
+How’s storage and cargo?
 The EQS doesn't have a front trunk like the Tesla Model S does, but we'd argue it doesn't need one.
 The rear cargo hatch is huge, accommodating 22 cubic feet of stuff behind the rear seats.
 And if you need more space, the seats fold flat in the 40/20/40-split configuration.
 Storage for small items in the cabin is equally impressive, with an assortment of generously sized bins with cleverly organized compartments.

 Value